Which Institutions Own Shares In Akoustis Technologies Inc. (AKTS)?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Akoustis Technologies Inc. (NASDAQ: AKTS) is -4.58% lower on its value in year-to-date trading and has touched a low of $3.76 and a high of $19.15 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The AKTS stock was last observed hovering at around $12.26 in the last trading session, with the day’s loss setting it -0.59% off its average median price target of $20.00 for the next 12 months.
-It is also 53.32% off the consensus price target high of $25.00 offered by 6 analysts, but current levels are 38.58% higher than the price target low of $19.00 for the same period.
+Akoustis Technologies Inc. (NASDAQ: AKTS) is 17.99% higher on its value in year-to-date trading and has touched a low of $3.76 and a high of $19.15 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The AKTS stock was last observed hovering at around $13.41 in the last trading session, with the day’s gains setting it 1.02% off its average median price target of $20.00 for the next 12 months.
+It is also 42.28% off the consensus price target high of $25.00 offered by 6 analysts, but current levels are 24.05% higher than the price target low of $19.00 for the same period.

-The stock witnessed a -35.27% loss in the last 1 month and extending the period to 3 months gives it a 51.95%, and is -24.90% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.68% over the week and 7.52% over the month.
+The stock witnessed a -18.06% loss in the last 1 month and extending the period to 3 months gives it a 71.38%, and is 12.73% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.94% over the week and 7.64% over the month.

 Akoustis Technologies Inc. (AKTS) Analyst Forecasts